juharris/switch-remoteplay/README.md

 # Status
 One keyboard layout, gaming controller layout, using you mouse, or touchscreen is supported to map input to the control sticks and the buttons on a Nintendo Switch controller.
 I've mainly tested this with Animal Crossing and Mixer - FTL low latency streaming.
-This is very much a work in progress right now but you can indeed play your Switch remotely using a keyboard/controller/mouse/touchscreen.

 # Macros
 You can record and run **macros**!